Skip to main content

 • When the ALTER TABLE <table_name> DROP PARTITION <partition_name> statement is used to delete a partition created by using the column expression, data in the partition is directly removed and cannot be recovered.

-• Currently, you cannot backup and restore partitions created by the expression partitioning.
+• Currently, you cannot backup and restore tables created with the expression partitioning strategy.